mode-collaboration/mode-collaboration.github.io/content/authors/Li-Jiang/_index.md

 ---
 # Display name
-title: "Jiang Li"
+title: "Li Jiang"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jiang-li"
+- "li-jiang"

 # Is this the primary user of the site?
 superuser: false